kagada01/dsc-numpy-and-pandas-section-recap/README.md

 # Section Recap

-This short lesson summarizes the topics we covered in this section and why they'll be important to you as a Sata Scientist.
+This short lesson summarizes the topics we covered in this section and why they'll be important to you as a Data Scientist.

 ## Key Takeaways